Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Press Ctrl+G to display the Debug Window (Immediate Window) if it is not already visible.

-4. Click in the middle of the Code and press F5 to Run it and print the following Path Names of the selected Reference Library Files in the Debug Window.
+4. Click in the middle of the Code press F5 to Run it and print the following Path Names of the selected Reference Library Files in the Debug Window.

 1. C:\Program Files\Common Files\Microsoft Shared\VBA\VBA6\VBE6.DLL